Wajdovic/jenkins-server-docker/README.md

 Jenkins will be running on port 8080.

-At first connexion you will be asked to enter a token to unblock jenkins, you will find find it in the logs of jenkins container :
+At first connexion you will be asked to enter a token to unblock jenkins, you will find it in the logs of jenkins container :

     docker ps ( get the container id)